-TLDR: If you want to remember what you shipped, you have four real options: scroll your git log, lean on GitHub's Insights tab, write things down manually, or run an automated digest tool.
+TLDR: If you want to remember what you shipped, you have five real options: scroll your git log, lean on GitHub's Insights tab, write things down manually, run an automated digest tool, or use an accomplishment tracker built for review season.
 Git log is free but unreadable at scale.
 GitHub shows shape without substance.
 Manual journals work if you actually keep them.
-Automated digests handle the volume but cost a tiny amount per run.
-Pick by how much friction you tolerate.
+Automated digests handle the daily volume.
+Accomplishment trackers cover the longer arc.
+Pick by how much friction you tolerate and which time horizon you care about.

 Tracking what you shipped used to be a low-stakes problem.
-You wrote ten commits a day, the messages were yours, and you remembered the work because you typed it.
+You wrote a handful of clean commits a day, the messages were yours, and you remembered the work because you typed it.
 That is not the world most developers live in anymore.

-With AI coding tools, the same person can land fifty commits in an afternoon.
-The volume is bigger.
-The mental ownership is smaller.
-And by Friday you are looking at your own git history wondering what half of it does.
-(I wrote about why this happens in The Hidden Cost of Vibe Coding.)
+AI coding tools push the daily volume up sharply.
+The mental ownership doesn't keep pace.
+And by Friday you're looking at your own git history wondering what half of it does.
+(For the longer argument about why this happens, see The Hidden Cost of Vibe Coding.)

 So how do you keep up?
-Below are the four options that actually work, in order from zero-cost to most-automated.
+Below are the five options that actually work, the first four in order from zero-cost to most-automated, plus a fifth for a different time horizon.

 Option 1: Read your git log